Republican redistricting proposal not quite what Democratic lawmakers asked for

 Jay Heck, director of Common Cause of Wisconsin, a government watchdog group that has advocated for nonpartisan maps in Wisconsin, said while including the three-fourths requirement to amend any proposed maps would go along way to build support for the measure, he also spoke against the Legislature's efforts to bypass any public comment process and expedite a vote on the proposal.

-"We support the concept of the bill but the process is extremely disturbing," Heck said.
+"We support the concept of the bill but the process is extremely disturbing," said Heck.

+Heck also took issue with the manner in which Vos unveiled the bill without input from public interest groups and without support from Evers or Democratic lawmakers.

+"His rush to a vote does a vast disservice to the citizens and voters of Wisconsin who have long supported and advocated for a fair, transparent and nonpartisan redistricting process," Heck said in a statement.

 Iowa model